Istiak21/Research-Assistant/README.md

 ## 📌 Overview

-The **AI Research Assistant** is an interactive Streamlit web application that leverages Together AI’s `meta-llama/Llama-3-8b-chat-hf` model to help users generate structured research reports on any topic of interest.
+The **AI Research Assistant** is an interactive Streamlit web application that leverages Meta’s `meta-llama/Llama-3-8b-chat-hf` model to help users generate structured research reports on any topic of interest.

 The app performs the following workflow:
 1. **Generates three tailored research questions** for the given topic.